LogicMachineEMBS/m5dial/README.md

 Key technical advantages and design principles:

 1.)
-User-oriented, minimalist interface: <br>
+User-oriented, minimalist interface: <br><br>
 1.1.)
 Contextual relevance: Users can completely hide unused functions (scenes, controls), leaving only the most necessary.
-This radically reduces interface clutter and improves usability. <br>
+This radically reduces interface clutter and improves usability. <br><br>
 1.2.)
-Intuitive grouping: Icons in the same functional group (e.g., lighting, climate) are differentiated by color, helping to quickly identify them visually and reducing the need to memorize abstract symbols. <br>
+Intuitive grouping: Icons in the same functional group (e.g., lighting, climate) are differentiated by color, helping to quickly identify them visually and reducing the need to memorize abstract symbols. <br><br>
 1.3.)
-Elimination of erroneous presses: M5Dial uses a rotary encoder with push function (implied from phrases "click on it" and "no small buttons"), providing clear, tactile input instead of imprecise small touch elements. <br>
+Elimination of erroneous presses: M5Dial uses a rotary encoder with push function (implied from phrases "click on it" and "no small buttons"), providing clear, tactile input instead of imprecise small touch elements. <br><br>

   2.)
 Consolidated functionality, reduction in the number of panels: